Ohio Flag History

 Ohio is the only state to have a swallow-tailed burgee, unlike the regular rectangular shape.

 The first flying of the Ohio flag was in Buffalo, New York, at the Pan-American Exposition.
-It was at this exposition that President William McKinley, one of many Ohio born United States Presidents, was assassinated.
+It was at this exposition that President William McKinley, one of many Ohio-born United States Presidents, was assassinated.
 It took Ohio almost 100 years to come up with its own Ohio state flag.

 The Ohio flag was adopted by an act of the Ohio Legislature on May 9, 1902.
 The Ohio burgee, as the swallow-tailed design is properly called, was drawn by John Eisenmann, architect and designer for the Ohio State Pan-American Exposition Commission.

 The Ohio flag has three red and two white horizontal stripes.
 At its staff end is a blue triangular field with the apex at the center of the middle red stripe.
-There are 17 white, five-pointed stars grouped around a red disc superimposed upon a white circular O.
+There is 17 white, five-pointed stars grouped around a red disc superimposed upon a white circular O.

 Mr. Eisenmann explained the Ohio flag’s symbolism most aptly: